 Fast and wide opening in summer, with inward diffusion

 It is then also important, when there is unforeseen humidity in the insulated enclosure, that we be safe.
 It is construction after all, and wet lumber and other materials often end up being used.
 Inward drying is crucial when humidity is pressed inwards in warmer weather.
-The faster the membrane opens up above the HYDROSAFE value, the better.
-As shown, INTELLO reaches a perm rate over 10 perms when reaching 80% relative humidity.
-This has been independently confirmed in the DIBT certificate of INTELLO for externally vapor closed assemblies.
+The faster the membrane opens up above the HYDROSAFE value (70%RH) , the better.
+As shown, INTELLO reaches a perm rate over 10 perms when RH exceeds 80%.
 Such high humidity values occur when assembly humidity is pushed inward by solar heat.
-This is apparent when comparing ASTM E96 dry (0.2) to wet cup results (6 perms).
+This is also apparent when comparing ASTM E96 dry (<0.2) to wet cup results (>6 perms).

-Most importantly, we can also see this in a real monitored project from Ecocor in Maine featuring unforeseen construction humidity in a foam free flat roof.
-But because of INTELLO, the roof dried inward quickly in the first summer (June-Sept 2014).
+Most importantly, we can also see this vapor variability has worked reliably in a actual monitored projects.
+For instance this Bayside project of Ecocor in Maine – which experienced unforeseen construction humidity in a foam free flat roof.
+But because of INTELLO rapid responding perm rate/variability, the roof dried inward quickly in the first summer (June-Sept 2014).
 After that the assembly stays safely below 15M%, and boredom ensues.
 See the following blogpost for more details: INTELLO responds to unforeseen construction moisture (proof is in the logged data).

 What about other “smart” vapor retarders?

 Other smart vapor retarding membranes or intelligent vapor control layers claim to provide the same safety.
 However, they fall short when it comes to both vapor control performance and air barrier system durability.
 (Their technical support is weaker too!).
 All aspects are important when including intelligent/vapor variable membranes to make your foam free assemblies safe and durable.